daviebadger/notes/languages/programming/python/packaging/pipenv.rst

       Install a local setup.py into your virtual environment/Pipfile:
       $ pipenv install -e .

+      Use a lower-level pip command:
+      $ pipenv run pip freeze

    Commands:
      check      Checks for security vulnerabilities and against PEP 508 markers provided in Pipfile.
-     graph      Displays currently–installed dependency graph information.
+     clean      Uninstalls all packages not specified in Pipfile.lock. graph      Displays currently–installed dependency graph information.
      install    Installs provided packages and adds them to Pipfile, or (if none is given), installs all packages.